FrontLogix | Beyond Customer Care

 What is Customer Lifetime Value (CLV)

-This article will teach you how to measure and improve CLV CRR and CCR, but first – what is Customer Lifetime Value (CLV)?
+This article will teach you how to measure and improve CLV, CRR and CCR, but first – what is Customer Lifetime Value (CLV)?
 CLV is a metric that represents the total net profit a company is expected to have from a customer over the course of their entire relationship.
 In simpler terms, CLV is the average amount of money a customer is likely to spend on a company’s products or services during their lifetime.

 So basically, the longer customers buy from a company, the bigger their lifetime value.
 The customers with a high CLV are the ones who make frequent, high-value purchases.